tirejs/tire/docs/tire.md

 <span class="us">.after(html)</span> <span class="re">Tire</span>

-Add html to the DOM affter each elements in the collection.
+Add html to the DOM after each element in the collection.
 The html can be HTML string or Tire collection.

 ### append

 <span class="us">.append(html)</span> <span class="re">Tire</span>

-Append html to the DOM inside each elements in the collection.
+Append html to the DOM inside each element in the collection.
 The html can be a HTML string or Tire collection.

 ### attr

 <span class="us">.attr(name [, value])</span> <span class="re">value or Tire</span>

 Read or set DOM attributes.
 When no value is given it will read specified attribute from the first element and return the value of it.
-When a value is given, sets the attribute to that value on each element in the collection.
+When a value is given, it sets the attribute to that value on each element in the collection.

 ### before

 <span class="us">.before(html)</span> <span class="re">Tire</span>

-Add html to the DOM before elements in the collection.
+Add html to the DOM before each element in the collection.
 The html can be a HTML string or Tire collection.

 ### children

 <span class="us">.children([selector])</span> <span class="re">Tire</span>

 Get immediate children of each element in the current collection.
-If selector is given, filter the results to only include ones matching the CSS selector.
+If a selector is given, it filters the results to only include the ones matching the CSS selector.

 ### closest

 <span class="us">.closest(selector [, context])</span> <span class="re">Tire</span>

 Get the first element that matches the selector, beginning at the current element and progressing up through the DOM tree.
-Context can be a DOM element within which a matching element may be found.
+Context can be a DOM element in which a matching element may be found.
 If no context is passed in then the context of the jQuery set will be used instead.

 ### css

 <span class="us">.css(property [, value])</span> <span class="re">value or Tire</span>

 Read or set CSS properties on DOM elements.
 When no value is given it will read specified CSS property from the first element and return the value of it.
-When a value is given, sets the property to that value on each element in the collection.
+When a value is given, it sets the property to that value on each element in the collection.

 ### each

 <span class="us">.each(callback)</span> <span class="re">Tire</span>

-Iterate trough every element of the collection.
-Inside the iterator function, this keyword refers to the current item.
-If the irerator function returns `false` it will stop the iteration.
-Returns Tire collection.
+Iterates trough every element in the collection.
+Inside the iterator function, the `this` keyword refers to the current item.
+If the iterator function returns `false` it will stop the iteration.
+Returns the Tire collection.

 ```javascript
 $('div').each(function () {